jasonappah/zero-switch/README.md

-# zero-km-switch
+# zero-switch
-⚡ share your wired keyboard and mouse between multiple devices with a pi zero
+⚡ wirelessly share your wired keyboard and mouse between multiple devices with a pi zero